department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/research/research-findings.md

 - See date when form was last updated

 ### Dislikes
-- Find a Form search could work better (e.g., "job" and "career" didn't return the healthcare job application but "health jobs" did).
+- Find a Form search could work better (e.g., search queries "job" and "career" didn't return the healthcare job application but "health jobs" did).
-- Form 10-2850c was last updated in 2016 (10-2850c)--"Seems a little old" (p9).
+- Form 10-2850c was last updated in 2016 (10-2850c).
+> "Seems a little old" (p9).
 - Missing "When to use this form" section (on form detail page) for form 20-0968.

 # Recommendations

-1. Encourage VA form owners to replace fillable PDF VA forms with a more accessible format.
-Best would be HTML/web forms because they can be accessible across devices, browsers, platforms, and screen readers.
+1. **Encourage VA form owners to replace every fillable PDF VA form with a more accessible format.** Best would be HTML/web forms because they can be accessible across devices, browsers, platforms, and screen readers.
 Second best would be a web-based form tool (e.g., DocuSign) that is accessible across devices, platforms, and screen readers.
-    * Fillable PDF forms that require a desktop version of Adobe Acrobat are problematic for many people, as evidenced by the findings above.

-1. Since fillable PDF forms will continue to exist at least in the near term, add instructions above each download link--even though most people won't read them because a few might.
-If we want more users to see them, consider making them more visible visually, though users may skip them if they're focused on finding a download link.
+1. Since fillable PDF forms will continue to exist at least in the near term, **add instructions above each download link**--even though most people won't read them because a few might.
+If we want more users to see the instructions, consider making them more visible visually, though users may still skip them if they're focused on finding a download link.
-    1. Add the instructions to the form detail pages, in addition to the form search results page where we tested.
-Consider adding that you have to be on a computer to fill out the form.
+    1. **Add the instructions to the form detail pages** (as currently planned), in addition to the form search results page where we tested.
+Consider also adding that **you must be on a computer to fill out the form**.
     1. Consider adding detailed platform-specific instructions (e.g., mobile/desktop, Windows/Mac, Chrome/Edge/Safari/Firefox) to the R&S article.
 We need to be clear that mobile devices can't be used to fill out the forms online and provide alternate instructions (i.e., use a computer with Adobe Acrobat Reader to fill out the form, or print the form and fill it out on paper).
 Here is an example of such instructions: https://portal.ct.gov/DEEP/About/Tips-for-Viewing-and-Using-Fillable-PDFs.

     1. In the R&S article, copy the "Get Acrobat Reader for free from Adobe" link to just below the numbered steps (so it isn't overlooked after reading the steps).
-1. On the Find a Form search results page, add an H3 heading above each search result to enable easy scanning down the list of search results.
+1. On the Find a Form search results page, **add an H3 heading above each search result** to enable easy scanning down the list of search results.
-1. Fix the accessibility problems encountered in these forms.
+1. **Encourage VA form owners to fix the accessibility problems encountered in these forms**.
     1. All digital signature fields need a label (e.g., "signature button") or some indication of how to find it and what to do.
     2. Every fillable field needs its own label
         1. In form 10-0003k, there was an unlabeled Edit box next to the VANEEP field.